Histories of Radley College

 The original idea was to found a school which mirrored the social and administrative structures of a College.
 The boys were initially affiliated to individual Fellows for pastoral care, and thus became known as Sociales, from which Radley derives the unique name for its boarding houses: Socials.

-The grounds are extensive, including a lake, a golf course (first laid out in the 1870s), woodland, and the games pitches on the former deer park.
+The extensive grounds now include a lake, a golf course (first laid out in the 1870s), woodland, and the games pitches on the former deer park.
 The Natural History Society published biodiversity surveys in 1912 and 1949.

 Four histories of the school have been published.
 Most recent is Untold Stories by Clare Sargent, 2022